Barrow-in-Furness: Education

 Education in the state-funded sector includes fifteen primary schools, five infant schools, five junior schools and many nurseries.
 The three secondary schools in the town are: Furness Academy, St. Bernard's Catholic High School and Walney School.
 Chetwynde School is an all-through school for children aged 4 to 18.
 Formerly a private school, Chetwynde became a state-funded free school in 2014.

 In the further education sector there is one college, Furness College.
 Furness College merged with Barrow Sixth Form College in 2016 forming the largest college in Cumbria.
-Technical and professional qualifications are delivered at the Channelside campus, with A' levels delivered at the Rating Lane campus, the home of the former sixth form college.
-Although there is no higher education institution based in Barrow, Furness College offers several higher apprenticeships, foundation degrees, Bachelor's and Master's programmes accredited by the University of Cumbria, University of Lancaster and the University of Central Lancashire.
+Technical and professional qualifications are delivered at the Channelside campus, with A levels delivered at the Rating Lane campus, the home of the former sixth form college.
+Although there are currently no higher education institutions based in Barrow, Furness College offers several higher apprenticeships, foundation degrees, Bachelor's and Master's programmes accredited by the University of Cumbria, University of Lancaster and the University of Central Lancashire.
+In March 2023 plans were approved for a 1,400-capacity campus of the University of Cumbria on Barrow Island which is expected to be open for September 2025.
+The university campus is situated adjacent to BAE's Submarine Academy and forms a new 'Learning Quarter' for the town.

 The town's main library is the Central Library in Ramsden Square, situated near the town centre.
 The library was established in 1882 in a room near the town hall, and moved to its current premises in 1922.
 A branch of the County Archive Service, opened in 1979 and containing many of the town's archives, is located within adjoining premises, whilst until 1991 the library also housed the Furness Museum, a forerunner of the Dock Museum.
 Smaller branch libraries are currently provided at Walney, Roose and Barrow Island.
 Known librarian Michael Wilson originates in Barrow-in-Furness.
 Michael Wilson is currently leader of the Collection Logistics Alpha Team at Cambridge University Library.